willypark22/compositeStrategy/README.md

 The first expression to be executed (in this case, 7 * 4) will be at the deepest level.
 The result of that calculation then becomes an input to the addition (which becomes 3 + 28), and that result becomes an input to the subtraction (31 - 2).
 The tree is evaluated recursively from the bottom to the top, and is constructed in this particular way because of the order of operations.

 You will write a composite pattern for representing these expression trees.
-You are required to use the following base class (found in base.h):
+You are required to use the following base class (found in component.h):
 ```c++
 class Base{
   public: